-- Uterine (endometrial cancer) – As of yet, there are no screening tests available that can reliably detect uterine cancer in women who do not have symptoms.
+- Uterine (endometrial cancer) – As of yet, there are no routine screening tests available to detect uterine cancer in women who do not have symptoms.
 For this reason, all women are encouraged to pay close attention to any unusual vaginal bleeding, which is the most common symptom of endometrial cancer.
 For instance, if a woman experiences vaginal bleeding between regular menstrual periods or after menopause, or if she bleeds excessively during a menstrual period, she should seek prompt medical attention.

-- Ovarian cancer – Because no screening method has proven reliable enough at detecting ovarian cancer to warrant its routine use in asymptomatic women, the best way for a woman to protect herself is to become familiar with her body and what is normal for her, and to report any unusual changes, such as unexplained vaginal bleeding, to a medical professional right away.
+- Ovarian cancer – Because no screening method has proven reliable enough at detecting ovarian cancer, the best way for a woman to protect herself is to understand the risk factors for ovarian cancer (family history and high risk inherited genes, low birth rate, early first menstruation, late menopause, etc.) and discuss these with her doctor.
+Also, she should become familiar with her body and what is normal for her, and to report any unusual changes, such as persistent and increasing bloating or constipation, to a medical professional.

 - Cervical cancer – A cervical cancer screening test, such as a Pap smear, can detect cellular changes in the cervix that could potentially lead to cancer.
 When diagnosed and treated in its earliest stages, cervical cancer is highly curable.
 Because this condition typically does not produce symptoms until the cancer progresses to an advanced stage, screening is essential for early detection and the best possible outcome.